 1. Choose your data storage location wisely.
 Data security depends heavily on knowing where your data resides and how it is used.
-Although Microsoft has begun to disclose information about the country where data is stored and when it is transferred in Office 365, it still states:
+Although Microsoft has begun to disclose information about the country where data is stored and when it is transferred in Office 365,:

 The requirements of providing the services may mean that some data is moved to or accessed by Microsoft personnel or subcontractors outside the primary storage region.